BAH-Codefest-2025/eco-recyclr/README.md

 1. Open the `eco-recyclr-Mobile` folder in Xcode.
 2. Select your device or simulator.
 3. Click **Run** in Xcode to launch the app.
+For more information on running the mobile application read the readme in the eco-recyclr-PythonServer folder.

 ### Web Application (Node.js)
 1. Navigate to the `eco-recyclr` directory.